Bucket Testing | The Who, What, Why, and How of Bucket Testing

 CRO generally relies on A/B testing and other forms of experimentation to find the best way to present content and calls to action to users.

 While bucket testing and CRO are both concerned with increasing conversion rates, they are not the same thing.
 Bucket testing is a tool that can be used as part of a larger CRO strategy.
-CRO is an overarching approach to website design and development that takes into account many factors, including user experience, content, and calls-to-action.
+CRO is an overarching approach to website design and development that takes into account many factors, including user experience, content, and calls to action.

 While bucket testing can be a helpful tool for optimizing conversions, it’s important to keep in mind that it should only be one part of a larger CRO strategy.